★ Service brochure

 A small retainer covers platform updates, occasional admin help, and quoted feature work as the club grows.
 Not required — the site runs without it.
 Available as a separate arrangement.

-Hosting and infrastructure are covered in detail on the next page.
+Hosting and infrastructure detailed on the next page.

 Section 07